In today’s high-growth companies, leadership development isn’t a luxury.

 Transformation is what happens when ideas become habits.
 When tools become team language.
 When conversations start to change.

-We once worked with a healthcare leader who consumed leadership books weekly.
+A healthcare CEO consumed leadership books weekly.
 But the culture was stuck.
-Once he started embedding one tool — the 5 Voices — into team meetings, things changed.
+Once he started embedding one tool (the 5 Voices is a great first step) into team meetings, things changed.
 People began speaking up.
 Feedback got normalized.
 Trust grew.

 What’s one insight you’ve consumed but haven’t yet executed?
 Start there.